 Using the Internet at the Library

-The Carpenter Library provides free public Internet access as an informational, educational and recreational resource.
+The Carpenter Library provides free public Internet access through computers as well as Wi-Fi access as an informational, educational and recreational resource.
 Access is provided on a space available basis.
 Patrons must sign a register at the circulation desk.

 “Use of the Internet will be responsible and ethical, consistent with the purpose for which this resource is provided.
 The library will not tolerate use of its computers and network in a way that violates local, state or federal law.